Doers, Not (Just) Donors

 Visit Us as an Event Speaker

 Civitas is a community engaged scholar program at WSU that helps students integrate civic engagement into their higher education experience.
-Contact Leah Murray if you would like to present to this student group.
+Contact Barrett Bonella if you would like to present to this student group.

-The Center For Community Engaged Learning hosts an annual symposium to give civically engaged students an opportunity to present what they have learned through their volunteer work, community engaged learning projects, or community research.
+The Center for Community Engaged Learning hosts an annual symposium to give civically engaged students an opportunity to present what they have learned through their volunteer work, community engaged learning projects, or community research.
 It is a chance for students to display the impact their work has had on themselves and on the community.
-Please contact Brenda Kowalewski if you are interested in being the features speaker for this event.
+Please contact Carla Jones if you are interested in being the featured speaker for this event.

 Engaged Learning Series

 The Engaged Learning Series is a yearly series based on a topic around which the WSU campus will focus its engagement and service.
 ELS includes a series of events, exhibitions, speakers, community service events, etc. surrounding the selected theme.
-Please contact Sarah Steimel if you would like to present as part of this series.
+Please contact Teresa Martinez if you would like to present as part of this series.